shizuniik/shizuniik/README.md

 - 👋 Hi, I’m @shizuniik.
 - 👀 I’m interested in developing games and AR apps.
-- 🌱 I’m currently learning more about game development using Unity3D.
+- 🌱 I’m currently learning more about Unity3D and AR development.
-- 💞️ I’m looking to collaborate on Unity3D/C# projects.
+- 💞️ I’m looking to collaborate on Unity3D/AR projects.
 <!---- 📫 How to reach me ...--->

 <!---